MoiMoiGirls/Project_Plan/Project_Plan.md

 </ul>

 <h1>6.Why we choose these issues from the project?</h1>
-<p>We like to create UI prototype to bring most enjoyable and convenient experiences to users.
+<p>We like to create UI prototype to bring most enjoyable and convenient experiences to users.<br>
-And both we are interested in particularly the front end part of the Web-development which can make interaction with users and finding the effective way to approach to user behavior.</p>
+And both we are interested in particularly the front end part of the Web-development<br>
+which can make interaction with users and finding the effective way to approach to user behavior.</p>

 <h1>7.
 Our project plan</h1>